Phoenician–Punic literature: Subjects

-Agricultural treaties
+Agricultural treatises

-This is one of the areas where the most information is available, since it is known that after the end of the Third Punic War, the Roman Senate decided to translate an encyclopedic treaty on agronomy written by Mago - considered by Columella as the father of Agronomy - into Latin.
-This treaty comprised 28 books - of which 66 fragments have been preserved.
+This is one of the areas where the most information is available, since it is known that after the end of the Third Punic War, the Roman Senate decided to translate an encyclopedic treatise on agronomy written by Mago – considered by Columella as the father of agronomy – into Latin.
+This treatise comprised 28 books, of which 66 fragments have been preserved.
 It includes topics such as viticulture, topography, veterinary medicine, beekeeping, and fruit arboriculture, as well as recommendations defending the idea that the properties should not be too large and that the owner should not be absent.

-Mago may not have been the only Carthaginian treatisist concerned with these topics, since Columella clearly indicates that there were several other writers focusing on the subject.
-However, He does not specify who they might have been or the depth of their work - with the exception of one Amilcar.
+Mago may not have been the only Carthaginian treatisist concerned with these topics, since Columella clearly indicates that there were several other writers focusing on the subject; however, he does not specify who they might have been or the depth of their work – with the exception of one Amilcar.

 Philosophical writings

 Philosophical works are likely to have been written even if there is little evidence, since it is known that in Carthage as well as in Gadir there were Platonic and Pythagorean schools, currents that seem to have been widely accepted in the colonial Phoenician sphere.
 We only know of works by Moderatus, of the Gaditan school, who wrote in Greek.
-A treaty on philosophy is attributed to Sanchuniathon - of which there is no record other than a simple mention.
+A treatise on philosophy is attributed to Sanchuniathon – of which there is no record other than a simple mention.